 Under Dashboard, the Overview can be a useful place to check-in files you’ve been working on across your site.
 The tool puts all of our checked-out files in one place.

 This is where you will spend most of your time when editing in the CMS.
-Pages is the first selection when you hover, and consequently if you click on “Content” it will load the Pages view by default.
-Pages will show you the files within your site, and you can navigate around the files, add/delete files and other file and folder management.
+Pages are the first selection when you hover.
+Pages will show you the files within your site, and you can navigate around the files, add/delete files, and other file and folder management.